-The Exhausting, Exhilarating Task of Determining Articles of Impeachment
+Writing Articles of Impeachment Is Exhausting

 Godfrey: What were those meetings like?

 Rogan: I used to bring my camera into some of these behind-the-scenes meetings, and some [photos] are actually in my book.
-I'm looking at one here where Bill Jenkins [of Tennessee] is sitting next to Lindsey Graham, back in our majority conference room.
-Bill is reading roll call and Lindsey's watching TV.
-There are pictures of us all working around the table and you can see cups of coffee, and people with boxes and documents.
+I’m looking at one here where Bill Jenkins [of Tennessee] is sitting next to Lindsey Graham, back in our majority conference room.
+Bill is reading Roll Call and Lindsey’s watching TV.
+There are pictures of us all working around the table, and you can see cups of coffee, and people with boxes and documents.

 Pizzas were ordered sometimes, and sometimes we’d go out.
 Sometimes, if we were working, and it was 11 or 12 o’clock at night, we’d go find some late-night Chinese restaurant that was open nearby.
 You’d have all these people sitting around some fast-food place discussing articles of impeachment in a corner booth.